BSc / BA (Hons) Environment & Sustainability

 Year three BA course

-PLUS choice of TWO electives selected from:
+PLUS choice of ONE elective selected from:

 The availability of electives to individual students will be dependent on timetabling considerations and on sufficient students electing to take part.